northeastcsu/CenterOfExcellence/README.md

 4. Intent is to share useful code artifacts and build off each others work so we are not re-inventing from scratch or duplicating efforts.

-5. Code artifacts should be a deployable solution that solves a problem or shows a use case .

-6. Documentation can be tedious but it is extremely important.
+5. Documentation can be tedious but it is extremely important.
 All sites must have a LICENSE file and a well documented README

-7. Etiquette:  each repo should have an owner and then optionally some contributors.
-If you are not designated as a contributor already, please ask the owner before contributing how he/she would like you to contribute (directly or via pull request)
+6. Etiquette:  each repo should have an owner and then optionally some contributors.
+If you are not designated as a contributor already, please ask the owner before contributing how they would like you to contribute (directly or via pull request)

     a.
 If possible: even  if you have push rights to your respective repo, you should create a personal (private) fork and then create branches there and raise PR.
 This will keep main repo clean and your personal workflow out of main repo.